 A step-by-step guide to configuring a publishing profile to publish your Alpha Anywhere Application to a server running the Alpha Anywhere Application Server using FTP.

-This tutorial describes how to create an FTP publishing profile to publish a web application to a remote server running the Alpha Anywhere Standard Application Server.
+This tutorial describes how to create an FTP publishing profile to publish a web application to a remote server running the Alpha Anywhere Classic Application Server.

 To publish to a remote server using FTP/SFTP publishing, the following conditions must be met:

-- The Alpha Anywhere Standard Application Server is installed and running on the remote server.
+- The Alpha Anywhere Classic Application Server is installed and running on the remote server.

 - The remote server is configured to allow FTP/SFTP.

 - An FTP Client (if not using the built-in Alpha Anywhere FTP Client; required if SFTP is desired.)

 The Publishing Profile describes where web application files will be published in the Application Server's webroot, either locally or on a remote server.
 During the publishing process, the project files for the web application are compiled and copied to the webroot for the Application Server.
 This section describes how to configure a project to publish an application to a server running the Alpha Anywhere Application Server over FTP.

 From the Web Projects Control Panel, open the Web menu and select Project Settings... to open the Web Project Profiles dialog.